LaravelFreelancerNL/aranguent/docs/compatibility-list.md

 delete / truncate

 ### Debugging
-dd  / dump / toSql / ddRawSql / dumpRawSql / toRawSql
+dd  / dump / toSql / ddRawSql? / dumpRawSql / toRawSql?

 ## <a name="eloquent"></a>Eloquent
 The methods listed below are **specific** to Eloquent.